antoninadert/proto-starter/README.md

 -------------
 - Creating a backend (with Grapher?)
 - Creating default animations for page transition, declared in the Routes file directly. with exposed CSS for modification.
-- Creating a Basic set of default UI components, reactive and easy to plug (Modal/Screen, Guided Flows, Fuse Search, Data-Request, WISYWIG Text Editor, Tag generator & Retriever.)
+- Creating a Basic set of default UI components, reactive and easy to plug (Modal/Screen, Guided Flows, Fuse Search, Data-Request, WISYWIG Text Editor, Tag generator & Tag search engine.)
 - Adding [user account](https://docs.meteor.com/api/passwords.html) and a full UI component to have a dedicated reactive login flow.
 - Removing the [insecure package](https://atmospherejs.com/meteor/insecure) from Meteor,
 - Validating client -> server data: we should get a backend validation with aldeed:simple schema for minimum security of data.
 Can be plugged on Grapher later for relational data.